vector-of-bool/bpt/docs/guide/source-dists.rst

 of that package.

 The ``--project=<dir>`` flag can be provided to override the directory that ``dds`` will use as the package root.
-The default is the working directory of the project.
+The default is the current working directory.

 The ``--out=<path>`` flag can be provided to override the destination path of the archive.
 The path should not name an existing file or directory.
 By default,